Azure/azure-sdk-for-net/sdk/attestation/Azure.Security.Attestation/README.md

 ### Runtime Data and Inittime Data
 RuntimeData refers to data which is presented to the Intel SGX Quote generation logic or the `oe_get_report`/`oe_get_evidence` APIs.
 The Azure Attestation service will validate that the first 32 bytes of the `report_data` field in the SGX Quote/OE Report/OE Evidence matches the SHA256 hash of the RuntimeData.

 InitTime data refers to data which is used to configure the SGX enclave being attested.

+> Note that InitTime data is not supported on Azure [DCsv2-Series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series) virtual machines.

 ### Thread safety